 Radukar the Beast is the bestial version of the leader we found in Cursed City.
 He is now enraged and no longer trying to control the urge within him.

-He is a powerful piece, useful in a Vyrkos army and outside, being also able to summon a unit of 10 Dire Wolves once per game.
+He is a powerful piece, useful in a Vyrkos army and outside, able to run and charge, but cannot retreat.
 His weapon profile is interesting and he has many traits from the vampires (like healing) at the cost of not being able to use magic anymore.
-In exchange, he can provide a +1 bonus to attacks to any unit charging around him.
-This can easily be combined with a Vampire Lord command ability for a further +1 attacks and the Necromancer magic spell that allows you to double attack in the combat phase.
+In exchange, he can provide a +1 bonus to attacks to any unit around him after he charged.
+As there are different ways to give this type of bonus to the same unit (like a Vampire Lord), simple units like zombies or grave guards, can become extremely dangerous.

 The Coven Throne is a behemoth belonging to an older kit that can also be assembled as a Mortis Engine.
 More recently it got the option to be built as the Bloodseeker Palanquin, which is a Mortis Engine with the Vampires swapped in place of the Necromancer.